Was the location of Mount Sinai found?

 The constitutive divine episode, in which the Torah was given to Moses and the people of Israel, was held on Mount Sinai.
 The location of Mount Sinai is not explicitly stated in the Bible.
 For years we know that Mount Sinai may be in Sinai – it might have been Jabel Musa (Moses Mountain, in Arabic), Jabel Hilal, or other mountains.

 There is no doubt that the mountain holds a unique sanctity.
-It has been a pilgrimage site for thousands of years and has been frequented by members of many civilizations.
+It has been a cult and pilgrimage site for thousands of years and has been frequented by members of many civilizations.

 The phenomenon was discovered several years ago; It is hard to describe it in words; it should be seen.
 In the afternoon of December, a glowing aura of light, which looks like fire, emanates from an opening in a rock, illuminating the edges of the rock with yellow-orange color.
 This climax of this glowing takes place on December 21, the shortest day of the year, at noon.